What is a DNG file format?

 DNG vs. JPEG: Understanding the Difference

-When to Use JPEG or DNG Format
+When to Use JPG or DNG

-Considering the differences between JPEG and DNG, here are some situations where each format is best suited:JPEG Format
+Considering the differences between JPG and DNG, here are some situations where each format is best suited:

 - Limited storage space or shooting in burst mode